Aayushk333/R_language_Basics_Programming/README.md

 # R_language_Basics_Programming

-This repository contains the very basics of R that can be understood by any beginner of programming.
+This repository contains the very basics of R that can be understood by any beginner.

-About R :
+## About R :

 R is a programming language developed by Ross Ihaka and Robert Gentleman in 1993.
 R possesses an extensive catalog of statistical and graphical methods.
 It includes machine learning algorithm, linear regression, time series, statistical inference to name a few.

 R is not only entrusted by academic, but many large companies also use R programming language, including Uber, Google, Airbnb, Facebook and so on.

-Data analysis with R is done in a series of steps; programming, transforming, discovering, modeling and communicate the results
+### Data analysis with R is done in a series of steps; programming, transforming, discovering, modeling and communicate the       results

-Program: R is a clear and accessible programming tool
+## Program: #### R is a clear and accessible programming tool

 Transform: R is made up of a collection of libraries designed specifically for data science